 This issue’s topics include:

-This feature lists a few key tax reporting deadlines for December and January.
+This feature lists a few key year-end tax reporting deadlines.

 As always, we hope you enjoy this edition of our newsletter and we look forward to receiving your feedback.
 Should you have any questions regarding the information contained in the attached materials or our service offerings, please feel free to contact me directly.

 Join our Employee Benefit Plan Resources group on LinkedIn for more frequent updates on recent developments and best practices and discuss related topics with your peers.